 This isn’t to say that anyone should be expected to pay for everything or you should expect freebies forever… BUT, if date nights are infrequent because your significant other blows all of their money on frivolous nonsense and they don’t pay their bills on time, it’s hard to trust them in other life scenarios.

 Ask your boyfriend or girlfriend if they have a budget of any kind.
-It doesn’t have to be incredibly detailed—they should simply have knowledge of their monthly expenses and how that affects each month’s paycheck.
+It doesn’t have to be incredibly detailed—they should simply have knowledge of their monthly expenses and how that impacts each month’s paycheck.

 Treating Everyone Fairly